DevEverton/simpleCurrency/README.md

 ## Installation

-Just download the project and install in your device through Xcode or you can download on the appStore on this [link]()
+Just download the project and install in your device through Xcode.

 ## Privacy policy
 No personal information is collected.